Chorley railway station

 Chorley railway station serves the town of Chorley in Lancashire, England.
 Since 2004 it has been linked with Chorley Interchange bus and coach station.
 It is on the Manchester–Preston line.

-History of the station
+History

 The current railway station is a modern version from the 1980s that was built on top of the original station.
 The level of the old platforms can be seen under the existing station's two platforms which are connected by underpass.
 The initial station was opened on 22 December 1841 by the Bolton and Preston Railway (which later became part of the Lancashire and Yorkshire Railway) and was subsequently served by the Lancashire Union Railway between St Helens, Wigan North Western and Blackburn from 1869.
 Passenger trains over this route (between Blackburn & Wigan) were however withdrawn in January 1960.
 Further work was done in 2016 and 2017 in connection with the electrification of the line between Euxton Junction and Manchester.